Where do hyraxes live?

 What is a hyrax?

-Of the three hyrax species, two are known as rock (or bush) hyrax and the third as tree hyrax.
+Of the three hyrax species, two are known as rock (or bush) hyrax, and the third as tree hyrax.
 In the field, it is sometimes difficult to differentiate among them.

 The rock hyrax has the widest distribution in East Africa.
-Its coat is yellowish- or grayish-brown, and the dorsal spot (a bare scent gland on the back covered with longer hair) is covered with black or yellow hair.
+Its coat is yellowish — or grayish-brown — and the dorsal spot (a bare scent gland on the back covered with longer hair) is covered with black or yellow hair.
 Its head is more rounded than other types of hyraxes, and the nose is blunt.

 The yellow-spotted hyrax, or rock rabbit, is smaller in size and has a more pointed, rodent-like nose.
-Generally, it has a conspicuous white patch above the eye, and its dorsal spot is whitish or yellowish.
-It is sometimes seen in company of other types of hyrax, but species do not interbreed.
+Generally, it has a conspicuous white patch over the eye, and its dorsal spot is whitish or yellowish.
+It is sometimes seen in the company of other types of hyrax, but species do not interbreed.